emareg/acamedic/Readme.md

 ## Creation Process
 I have created this dictionary using the following process:

-1. Take a very small base dictionary: [SCOWL-20](http://app.aspell.net/create)
+1. take a very small base dictionary: [SCOWL-20](http://app.aspell.net/create)
-2. Manually go through it an remove non-scientific terms
+2. manually go through it an remove non-scientific terms
-3. Use it to check reference papers
+3. use it to check reference papers/articles
 4. add newly found terms that are in [SCOWL-60](http://app.aspell.net/create)
 5. manually check and add further unrecognized terms
+6. use the tests to double check all words

 #### Terms I have removed